mjawadiqbal5-jpg/Heart-disease-prediction-analysis/README.md

 ### How to Run
 1. Clone the repository.
-2. Install dependencies: pip install pandas scikit-learn matplotlib seaborn.
+2. Install all dependencies using the requirements file: pip install -r requirements.txt
-3. Run the script: python main_analysis.py.
+3. Run the script:
+   python main_analysis.py